Quansight/Quansight-website/apps/labs/posts/jupyter-everywhere.md

 {/* describe our solution here and what it does in two paragraphs, and link to the PR */}

+### The dance of URL parameters

+We use URL parameters extensively in Jupyter Everywhere to extend the plugins and customise the user experience based on the context in which the application is launched.
+For instance, we use URL parameters to specify which notebook to open upon startup, whether to launch in view-only mode, and other configuration options that affect the behaviour of the application.

+URL parameters are query strings appended to the URL after a question mark (`?`), consisting of key-value pairs separated by ampersands (`&`).
+They provide a method for passing information to web applications in a stateless manner, allowing for dynamic configuration without the need for server-side state management.

+Here is a description of some of the key URL parameters used in Jupyter Everywhere.
+We use these parameters to control various aspects of the application's behaviour and user experience, as described below:

+- `notebook`: Specifies the UUID of the notebook to open upon startup by calling the sharing service API.
+This parameter displays view-only notebooks if loaded, as the sharing service does not possess a token to authenticate the user.
+ At the same time, we append this URL parameter as soon as the notebook is shared, so that users can share the URL directly if they wish to.
+- `uploaded-notebook`: Specifies the UUID of a notebook that has been uploaded via the "Upload a Notebook" button on the landing page.
+This parameter allows users to upload a local IPyNB file from their computer and have it opened automatically in Jupyter Everywhere upon startup.
+This URL parameter is removed immediately after the notebook is read from `localStorage` and written to the JupyterLite in-browser file system.
+- `kernel`: Specifies the kernel to use for executing code cells in the notebook.
+This parameter allows users to select between `python` (Python/Pyodide) and `r` (xeus-r/R) kernels, and the default is `python`, so if the parameter is omitted, the Pyodide kernel is used.
+This URL parameter is also appended to the URL when the user selects a different kernel from the kernel selection dropdown in the notebook toolbar, and is immediately removed as it is strictly an implementation detail.
+For uploaded notebooks, we utilise the notebook's metadata to determine the kernel to use, and pass that information via this URL parameter during startup.
+- `tab`: Specifies which sidebar tab to open upon startup.
+This parameter allows users to choose between the "Files" (`files`) tab and the "Notebook" tab, with the default being the "Notebook" tab.
+This URL parameter is also appended to the URL when the user switches between the sidebar tabs, allowing for deep linking to specific tabs within the application.
+We also use this parameter to provide a `404` tab, which redirects to a custom "Not found" page if the specified resource does not exist.

 ## A call to action for educators and institutions

 {/* A message to the world, unsure what I'd like to add here... */}